rtawiah64-crt/BinSurv-mjfm/README.txt

    # thetau0, thetaU0, rho0, sigv0 & sigV0 are initial values for thetau^2, thetaU^2, rho, sigmav^2 & sigmaV^2, respectively.
    # The main function is "jointBinSurv"; it calls the output of the model.
    # Maximum iteration = 300
-   # eps.reg and eps.var corresponds to epsilon1 and epsilon2, repectively: tolerance for the optimizers of regression coefficients and variance components.
+   # eps.reg and eps.var correspond to epsilon1 and epsilon2, repectively: tolerance for the optimizers of regression coefficients and variance components.